Edinburgh-College-of-Art/dynamic-web-design/docs/_lectures/CompulsoryFigures.md

 The course starts with a "Simple Example" that demonstrates setting up a database on the server, and getting information into it and out again using HTML forms and templates.
 Making this work is the first task, which your team must achieve by the end of week 2.
+At this point, also, we will expect your team to demonstrate a solid choice of subject as described by your mini-brief, to be developed in slightly more detail for week 3.
+In week 3, we have a _Crit_ session, in which each team will present, for brief discussion, a short proposal for their website development.

 ### Simple case of AJAX